Sunset House, Grand Cayman's Hotel for Divers, by Divers

 Where the Water Is the Point

 The property sits at 390 South Church Street, a short distance from George Town's centre, on a stretch of ironshore coastline that trades white sand for direct water access.
 Approaching from the road, the property reads modestly: low-rise, practical, oriented entirely toward what lies offshore.
-That orientation is not a gap in ambition , it is the entire proposition.
+That orientation is not a gap in ambition, it is the entire proposition.
 Sunset House has been designed and operated, as its name explicitly states, by divers for divers.
 The building faces the Caribbean Sea with the matter-of-factness of a place that has settled its priorities.

 The South Church Street Alternative

-On Grand Cayman, that specialist positioning places Sunset House in a peer set that has little overlap with the Kimpton Seafire or the larger resort properties.
+On Grand Cayman, that specialist positioning places Sunset House in a comparable set that has little overlap with the Kimpton Seafire or the larger resort properties.
 A more instructive comparison is the dive-focused lodge model found across the Caribbean's specialist islands: the Little Cayman Beach Resort and Pirates Point Resort on Little Cayman, or the Southern Cross Club in Blossom Village, all occupy a similar operational logic: the dive operation is not an amenity attached to a hotel, but the core business around which everything else is arranged.

 Service Philosophy Built Around the Water